esserl/delsarte/README.md

 The function "DelsartePicard" computes the Lefschetz number of a well-formed, klt, Delsarte surface inside of weighted projective 3-space.
 This implements an extension of an algorithm of Shioda, by expressing a given Delsarte surface as a quotient of a Fermat surface.
 The program assumes the input is well-formed and klt.

-The companion function "matrix_potentials" can be used to generate quasismooth Delsarte equations matching a given degree and weights.
+The companion function "matrix_potentials" can be used to generate quasismooth Delsarte polynomials matching a given degree and weights.